 As for the well-balanced diet, Roman encourages one rich in iron, with foods like spinach and red meat.

-How to Fix Your Patchy Beard, According to a Barber
+How to Grow a Beard That Isn’t Patchy, According to a Barber

 Since you can’t make hairs grow magically where they refuse to, you have to work with what you’ve got.
 Fred Holmes, master barber at Otis & Finn in Queens, New York, has one piece of advice: Own it.